Writing effect with colors - what to do?

 If you have a writing effect on the wall, you can gently wipe it off with a damp microfiber cloth.
 However, you should not apply too much pressure, otherwise the pigment structure will be changed even more.

-Matt, dark paint without a writing effect - is that possible?
+Matt, dark colour without a writing effect - is that possible?

-If you don't want the writing effect on matte, dark shades, we recommend the Dead Flat color from Farrow & Ball.
-This chalk varnish, or emulsion varnish, has the same mattness as the Farrow & Ball Estate Emulsion and just a little more rolling texture.
-In return, Dead Flat has no writing effect.
+If you don't want the writing effect with matt, dark colours, we recommend the colour Dead Flat color from Farrow & Ball.
+This chalk paint, or emulsion paint, has the same mattness as the Farrow & Ball Estate Emulsion and just a little more roll structure.
+However, Dead Flat has virtually no writing effect.